 Approach and Coverage

-SAJIDA uses a community participatory approach for Malaria control to inform and educate people at community level, promote use of Long Lasting Insecticide Treated Nets (LLIN), distribute LLIN, and increase early diagnosis and prompt treatment of Malaria.
+SAJIDA uses a community participatory approach for Malaria Elimination to inform and educate people at community level, promote use of Long Lasting Insecticide Treated Nets (LLIN), distribute LLIN, and increase early diagnosis and prompt treatment of Malaria.
 The Foundation also enhances referral of symptomatic cases for diagnosis by RDT or Microscopy, ensures treatment, and reduces stigma.
-Community Health Workers (CHWs) play a crucial role in Malaria control at the community level and in ensuring community participation at all levels to make an effective bridge between communities and healthcare providers.
+Community Health Workers (CHWs) play a crucial role in Malaria Elimination at the community level and in ensuring community participation at all levels to make an effective bridge between communities and healthcare providers.
 Each CHW manages 2,000 households on average and visits approximately 20-25 households per day.
 During their visits, CHWs raise awareness about Malaria, educate families about the disease impact and emphasizes the necessity of using LLIN and prompt diagnosis and treatment.
 They also discuss symptoms of malaria so that community people can take action based on that knowledge.

-Education sessions, workshops, announcements, cultural programs, popular theatre are some of the activities that are organized through community level advocacy with various stakeholders to make people aware of the various methods of malaria control and the importance of referring symptomatic cases for diagnosis by RDT or blood slide examinations to ensure prompt treatment.
+Education sessions, workshops, announcements, cultural programs, popular theatre are some of the activities that are organized through community level advocacy with various stakeholders to make people aware of the various methods of malaria elimination and the importance of referring symptomatic cases for diagnosis by RDT or blood slide examinations to ensure prompt treatment.

 Diagnosis and Treatment of Malaria cases